TiagoLopesGomes/chemoinfo/README.md

 For future work the model could be improved by using exploring different solutions:

-- For the off-DNA dataset we observe an outlier (ca. 1.2), so removing these outliers could  improve the Spearman coeficient.
+- For the off-DNA dataset we observe an outlier (~1.2), so removing these outliers could  improve the Spearman coeficient.
 - One could also try to use different featurizers, like the ones refered above for the other models.
-We could also combine fingerprints with descriptors that are used to assess molecule druglikeness (e.g qed).
+We could also combine fingerprints with descriptors that are used to assess molecule druglikeness (e.g. qed).
 - Here I peformed random splits.
 Using disynthon splits could also improve the results.
 - Experiment with deeper networks for more complex feature hierarchies, expecially with the disynthon splits.
 - Check more thoroughly for over-fitting (inspite train, valid and test MSE's being similar), by adding regularization or e.g early-stopping.